hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root.md

 layout: default
 ---

-1. take the SFP molex and the 4 coloured cables and solder them to the molex according to the following diagram:
+1. Take the SFP molex and the 4 coloured cables and solder them to the molex according to the following diagram:

 | USB TTL(UART) Adapter | wire colour in picture | SFP 20pins Molex connector |
 | --------------------- | ---------------------- | -------------------------- |